linux4sam/buildroot-external-microchip/README.md

 ### PolarFire SoC

+There are multiple configurations provided for PolarFire SoC.
+The 'icicle_defconfig' is intended for use with the Icicle kit in Symmetric Multiprocessing (SMP) mode, and the 'icicle_amp_defconfig' is intended for use with the Icicle kit in Asymmemtric Multiprocessing (AMP) mode.
+You can specify the configuration you would like to use with the following command:

+    BR2_EXTERNAL=../buildroot-external-microchip/ make icicle_defconfig
+    make

+For more information on AMP please see the [AMP guide for PolarFire SoC][9].

+The images generated from both of these configurations can be loaded using the following method.

-#### Create an SD Card
+#### Create an Image for eMMC/SD Card

-A SD card image is generated in the file `sdcard.img`.
-The first partition of this image contains a FAT filesystem, u-boot, a u-boot env, ITB file, which contains kernel and device tree.
-The second partition contains the root filesystem.
-This image can be written directly to an SD card.
+An image is generated in the file `sdcard.img` in the output/images directory.
+The first partition of this image contains a U-Boot binary, embedded in a Hart Software Services (HSS) payload.
+The second partition contains a FAT filesystem with a U-Boot env and an ITB file containing the kernel and the device tree.
+The third partition contains the file system.
+This image can be written directly to the eMMC or an SD card.

-You need at least a 1GB SD card.
+If using an SD Card, you need at least 1GB.
 All the data on the SD card will be lost.
 Find the device node name for your card.
-To copy the image on the SD
+To copy the image:
-card:

     cd output/images
     sudo dd if=sdcard.img of=/dev/sdX bs=1M

-Another method, which is cross platform, to write the SD card image is to use [Etcher][5].
+Another method, which is cross platform, to write the SD card image is to use [USBImager][10] or [Etcher][5].

-For more information on how these components are generated and what makes up a bootable SD card, see [SDCardBootNotice][4].

 #### Documentation